 Gandy-Draper clients (and just about everyone else) will note that the layout is completely different now when adding a new post.
 The good news is that none of you have to worry about existing posts – not unless you need to edit them anyway…. so don’t set time aside to redo your entire content… it’s an unnecessary step.

-Some of you will wish to write directly into WordPress, whilst others may wish to lay it all out in Word (or similar text program) first.
+Some of you will wish to type directly into WordPress, whilst others may wish to type it all out in Word (or similar text program) first.